elnukakujo/OpenAI_Assistant_M2_Gen/README.md

 4. In the root directory, open **main.py**, define the dsl you want the model as well as the type of LLM model and prompting method you want:
     1. **example_method**: The example prompt you want, defining how many dsl example you want, and specifying the names corresponding to the dsl folders in data/Example/.
 Note: Need to add a description.txt and a solution.json
     2. **DSL_name**: The name of your DSL corresponding to the folder in **data/DSL2Gen**.
 You need a **description.txt** and json and ecore folders
     3. **llm_idx**: Which LLM model you want to use, the number corresponds to the index in the list of possible model names (see main() documentation for more info).
-There are options for gpt3-turbo and gpt4, as well as Llama3.2-3B and Llama3.2-3B-Instruct even though I recommend the gpts.
+There are options for gpt3-turbo and gpt4.
 5. In the root directory, create a **.env** file and place your OpenAI Api key as follow:`OPENAI_API_KEY = <your_key>`
 6. With the terminal inside the root directory, enter:
 ```